Garbage Disposal Reset Button Not Working? Fix It

 3. Unjam with a Wrench

-If you don’t see anything blocking it, you can try to loosen the blades.
-Find the hex hole underneath the disposal and insert a 1/4-inch Allen wrench.
-Move the wrench back and forth until the blades start moving freely.
-If your disposal doesn’t have a hex hole, you can use a broomstick.
-Stick it through the sink hole and turn the blades manually until they spin easily.
+If you don’t see anything in the way of the blades, you might be able to try loosening the blades.
+Locate the hex hole on the bottom of the disposal and insert a 1/4-inch Allen wrench.
+Rock the wrench back and forth until the blades are moving freely.
+Inch with a broomstick if the disposal does not have a hex hole.
+Put it throw the sink hole and turn the blades manually until they spin freely.

 4. Push the Reset Button